ackman678/wholeBrainDX/README.md

 ## Core dependencies ##

 * matlab with the image processing and signal processing toolboxes.
 * [piotrImageVideoProcessingToolbox][piotrToolbox].
-Uses gaussSmooth and xcorrn from this toolbox.
+Uses gaussSmooth, xcorrn, and optFlowLk from this toolbox. *Note: Currently optFlowLk.m is used from toolbox v.2.61 or eariler, instead of the opticalFlow.m from more recent toolbox versions.* If optFlowLk.m isn't found, then optic flow is not computed.

 ## Non-core dependencies ##